-- If SPIN fails to find an assertion violation in simulation runs, this does not mean that assertions cannot be violated, - Only a verification run with SPIN can assure that assertion wont be violated. - The assertion statement can be used to check safety properties. - In assertion statement can be use as a system invariant. - Because it is in an asynchronous process, this statement may be executed at any time.
+- If SPIN fails to find an assertion violation in simulation runs, it does not mean that assertions cannot be violated. - Only a verification run with SPIN can assure that assertion will not be violated. - The assertion statement can be used to check safety properties. - An assertion statement can be use as a system invariant. - Because it is in an asynchronous process, this statement may be executed at any time.